 - $1,000 stipend to develop and implement this international pedagogy

-- A total of five community of practice meetings and trainings
+- A total of four community of practice meetings and trainings

 - Mentoring from current or former UW COIL Fellows